samsonmaconi/ePharma/README.txt

 PRODUCT CATALOG
 ---------------

-The Products Catalog consists of 2 main components: the `catalog` component and the `product` component.
-The catalog component can be navigated to using the `header` category links (in the `nav-category` component), or by searching for a product using the search component within the `nav` component.
+The Products Catalog consists of 2 primary components: the `catalog` component (`\src\app\catalog`) and the `product` component (`\src\app\product`).

+The catalog component can be navigated to using the `header` category links (in the `nav-category` component, `\src\app\nav-category`), or by searching for a product using the search component within the `nav` component, `\src\app\nav`.

 The `product` component displays information relating to a specific product selected from the catalog.

-The catalog component displays all the products under the selected category
+The catalog component displays all the products under the selected category.
+It allows sorting, filtering, ang pagination of the result set.

-Sign In and Registration
+The backend routes for the catalog are all under the `/api/products` access point (see `\server\routes\products.routes.js` for the directives).

+** N.B: The PRODUCT CATALOG implements presentation.
+The SHOPPING CART is a seperate component to be integrated later.

+SIGN IN AND REGISTRATION
 ------------------------

 The login and registration components validates the user's authenticity and allows the user to purchase through e-Pharma.
 There are two seperate components for login and registration.
 Folder path : E_Pharma -> src -> app -> Login (for login component) and E_Pharma -> src -> app -> Registration (for Registration component).
 All the Html, scss, and .ts files are found inside the respective components.